Fibrofast and Fibrosis-4 versus Fibroscan as Indicators of Hepatic Fibrosis in Non-Alcoholic Fatty Liver Disease Patients: A Cross-Sectional Study

 Conclusion:

-FIB-4 is superior to FIB-5 as a non-invasive simple marker in diagnosing advanced fibrosis in NAFLD patients.
+FIB-4 is superior to FIB-5 as a simple, non-invasive marker for diagnosing advanced fibrosis in NAFLD patients.

 Keywords